shtse8/DartScript/memory-bank/activeContext.md

   `frameworkUpdateWidget`. `setState` now triggers updates via the `updateRequester` callback which calls `build` and `_patch`.
 - **JS Interop for Events:** Using `.toJS` on wrapper.
+- **Atomic CSS Strategy:** Using a build-time generator (`AtomicStyleBuilder`) to scan Dart code and produce a CSS file based on used utility classes.
 - **Listener Reference Storage:** Using `jsFunctionRefs` on `VNode` (used for removal).
 - **(Previous) VNode as Build Output:** Confirmed.